rylangooch/CV/README.md

 Digitised core elements of our administrative process, thereby doubling the number of clients our consultants could take on.

-## Interests

-- Exercise and 5-a-side-football
-- Travel
-- Music
+## When I'm not coding, I like to...

+- Attend meet-ups to learn, hear about technological trends and exchange opinions
-- Personal development
+- Read about topics related to personal development
+- Lift weights at the gym
+- Experience unfamiliar cultures
+- Attend music gigs and festivals